 If you have been accustomed to a particular meeting room at a favorite venue, you may notice that you’ve been moved to a larger one.
 At Pursell Farms, for example, groups that would normally be accommodated in the Theater Room might be moved to the Garden View Room, which is around three times as large.
 You’ll also notice that seating is more spread out than usual.
 Also, to minimize shared items, Pursell Farms no longer places pens and paper at each seat for guests’ convenience.

-Mask wearing is another aspect of social distancing.
-Masks may be mandated by states, county or municipalities, and mask orders may be lifted or reinstated as COVID-19 cases rise and fall.
+Mask-wearing is another aspect of social distancing.
+States, county or municipalities may mandate masks, and mask orders may be lifted or reinstated as COVID-19 cases rise and fall.
 Guests should come prepared to follow the local regulations, whatever they might be.
 In some cases, the company booking an event may have a company policy requiring masks regardless of the local standards.

 What to expect when using other amenities

 Some of those attending offsite meetings enjoy exploring the area and using any recreational facilities that are available.
 Sometimes the business booking the meeting will plan something fun.
 Recreational activities are always good for team building.
-In some cases, meeting attendees may choose to extend their stay in order to enjoy all that a site offers.
+In some cases, meeting attendees may extend their stay to enjoy all a site offers.

-Golf is a popular way of relaxing before or after a meeting, and trying out a course is a good reason to stay an extra day.
+Golf is a popular way of relaxing before or after a meeting, and trying out a course is an excellent reason to stay an extra day.
 No golfing enthusiast should miss the FarmLinks Golf Course at Pursell Farms.
 You’ll learn about history as you play, walking paths traveled by Hernando de Soto, by Civil War soldiers, and by the early settlers of Sylacauga, Alabama.

 Of course, COVID-19 has forced the closure of some amenities.
 It’s always a good policy to call and check before you visit.
 At Pursell Farms, the pool, spa, and shooting grounds are available for guests.
 Bicycles and motorized vehicles are also available.
 The fitness center, however, is currently closed.
 One of the safest and most relaxing activities is always available — a leisurely ramble around the scenic grounds.

 Event planning is both an art and a science.
 The art is evident in tastefully decorated spaces and beautifully landscaped grounds.
-You’ll find art as well in a perfectly plated dish, a well-mixed cocktail, and a luscious dessert.
-Science is evident in a well-planned meeting space, with cutting edge technology and all the conveniences.
+You’ll also find art in a perfectly plated dish, a well-mixed cocktail, and a luscious dessert.
+Science is evident in a well-planned meeting space, with cutting-edge technology and all the conveniences.
 Now science is even more important, as venues devise ways to hold safe meetings and events.
 At Pursell Farms, we’re skilled both in the art of hospitality and in the science of keeping you safe.
 We look forward to working with you to plan your next event.